eriveltonmenezes/autonomous-risk/README.md

 ---

-## License and Usage
+## ⚖️ License

-This repository is provided for academic and research purposes.
+This project is licensed under the Apache License 2.0.